 31 January-1 February 2003, UCLA

 - Mary Kay Gugerty, "You Can't Save Alone: Testing Theories of Rotating Savings and Credit Associations in Kenya"

-- Edward Miguel and Farhan Zaidi, "Do Politicians Reward their Supporters?
+- Edward Miguel and Farhad Zaidi, "Do Politicians Reward Their Supporters?
 Regression Discontinuity Evidence from Ghana"

-- *Donald Rothchild, "Assessing Africa's Two-Phase Peace Implementation Process: Power Sharing and Democratization"
+- Donald Rothchild, "Assesing Africa's Two-Phase Peace Implementation Process: Power-Sharing and Democratization"

 27-28 September 2002, UCLA

 - Pierre Englebert, "Research Note on Congo's Nationalist Paradox"